UniversalDependencies/docs/_de/dep/expl-pv.md

 expl:pv(befindet, sich)
 ~~~

-Note that if a reflexive pronoun can be otherwise replaced by a direct / indirect object, then it should be marked accordingly.
+Note that if a reflexive pronoun can be otherwise replaced by a direct object or oblique, then it should be marked accordingly.

 ~~~ sdparse
 Ich freue mich sehr . \n I am very pleased .